How can we navigate the storm?

 Indeed, as Paul Collier writes, while the right is unable to commit to an ethical, reformed capitalism it will never convince the majority it is serious about ‘opportunity’, nor manage to compete with the left’s promise to tackle the systemic problems in the economic system.

-Luigino Bruni, in our opinion pieces, explains a fundamental problem with our current form of capitalism that threatens human flourishing: that a marketised society has a vested interest in making us more disconnected and rootless.
+Luigino Bruni, one of the leading thinkers with articles in our collection, explains a fundamental problem with our current form of capitalism that threatens human flourishing: that a marketised society has a vested interest in making us more disconnected and rootless.

 However, there are serious problems on the left too.
 As long as it continues to be fixated with identity politics, the radical left will never speak ‘for the many’ nor unite the country, as Adrian Pabst argues in Politics of the void: “a new majority politics will only work if anchored on what people value: family, friendship, locality, community and country.”
 While its mass membership continues to be driven by a combination of laissez-faire centrist liberal globalism, agitated by the mechanics of the Hard Left, the chances of Labour reconnecting with its Communitarian roots are slim.

-Archbishop Justin Welby issued a warning about the crisis of capitalism: without a new moral dimension to Britain's economy, “Things could go very seriously wrong.”
-Predictably, the remarks in his recent TUC speech were simultaneously dismissed and claimed as Marxist, both by right of centre commentators and by the hard left Shadow Chancellor.
+Archbishop Justin Welby issued a warning about the crisis of capitalism: without a new moral dimension to Britain’s economy, “Things could go very seriously wrong.”
+Predictably, the remarks in his recent TUC speech were co-opted by the Shadow Chancellor, in an attempt to make it appear that the Church supports their hard left agenda.

 Although many have yet to understand the shift from right vs left to liberal vs postliberal, signs of a growing consensus around (postliberal) Blue Labour/Red Tory thinking is now visible across the political parties, as Robert Halfon MP observes, echoing the imperative for both economic justice and cultural security.